pooriayousefi/initcpp/QUICKSTART.md

 - The build system uses `-std=c++23` with modern optimizations

 ### vcpkg Management
-- Template vcpkg is pre-configured (no download time)
+- Template vcpkg is automatically copied, bootstrapped, and configured
+- Binary caching is enabled by default (stored in `.vcpkg-cache/`)
+- Automatic baseline detection and management
-- Each project gets its own vcpkg copy (isolated dependencies)
+- Each project gets its own isolated vcpkg installation
-- Packages install quickly from local cache
+- Use `./install-packages.sh` for easy package installation
+- Use `./update-vcpkg.sh` for easy vcpkg updates

 ## 🔍 Troubleshooting

 ### Common Issues

 **"Template vcpkg not found"**
-- Ensure `templates/.vcpkg/` exists in your init++ directory
+- Ensure `templates/vcpkg/` exists in your init++ directory
-- Copy a working vcpkg installation to `templates/.vcpkg/`
+- Copy a working vcpkg installation to `templates/vcpkg/`

 **"Template header not found"**
-- Verify all `.hpp` files exist in `templates/` directory
+- Verify all `.hpp` files exist in `templates/include/` directory
 - Check file permissions (should be readable)

 **Build errors**